-At this point, it is important to acknowledge our own theoretical positions and values in relation to qualitative research.
-We do not subscribe to a naïve realist view of qualitative research, where the researcher can simply 'give voice' (see Fine, 2002) to their participants.
-As Fine (2002): 218) argues, even a 'giving voice' approach 'involves carving out unacknowledged pieces of narrative evidence that we select, edit, and deploy to border our arguments'.
+It is important at this point for us to acknowledge our own theoretical positions and values in relation to qualitative research.
+We do not subscribe to a naïve realist view of qualitative research where the researcher can simply 'give voice' (see Fine, 2002) to their participants.
+As Fine (2002: 218) argues, even a 'giving voice' approach "involves carving out unacknowledged pieces of narrative evidence that we select, edit, and deploy to border our arguments".
 However, nor do we think there is one ideal theoretical framework for conducting qualitative research, or indeed one ideal method.
-What is important is that the theoretical framework and methods match what the researcher wants to know, and that they acknowledge these decisions, and recognize them as decisions.
+What is important is that the theoretical framework and methods match what the researcher wants to know, and that they acknowledge these decisions, and recognise them as decisions.

-Thematic analysis differs from other analytic methods that seek to describe patterns across qualitative data - such as 'thematic' DA, thematic decomposition analysis, IPA and grounded theory.5 Both IPA and grounded theory seek patterns in the data, but are theoretically bounded.
-IPA is attached to a phenomenological epistemology (Smith et al., 1999; Smith and Osborn, 2003), which gives experience primacy (Holloway and Todres, 2003), and is about understanding people's everyday experience of reality, in great detail, in order to gain an understanding of the phenomenon in question (McLeod, 2001).
+Thematic analysis differs from other analytic methods that seek to describe patterns across qualitative data - such as 'thematic' discourse analysis, thematic decomposition analysis, IPA and grounded theory.
+5 Both IPA and grounded theory seek patterns in the data, but are theoretically bounded.
+IPA is wed to a phenomenological epistemology (Smith, Jarman, & Osborn, 1999; Smith & Osborn, 2003), which gives experience primacy (Holloway & Todres, 2003), and is about understanding people's everyday experience of reality, in great detail, so as to gain an understanding of the phenomenon in question (McLeod, 2001).
 To complicate matters, grounded theory comes in different versions (Charmaz, 2002).
 Regardless, the goal of a grounded theory analysis is to generate a plausible - and useful - theory of the phenomena that is grounded in the data (McLeod, 2001).
 However, in our experience, grounded theory seems increasingly to be used in a way that is essentially grounded theory 'lite' - as a set of procedures for coding data very much akin to thematic analysis.
-Such analyses do not appear to fully subscribe to the theoretical commitments of a 'full-fat' grounded theory, which requires analysis to be directed towards theory development (Holloway and Todres, 2003).
+Such analyses do not appear to fully subscribe to the theoretical commitments of a 'full-fat' grounded theory, which requires analysis to be directed towards theory development (Holloway & Todres, 2003).
 We argue, therefore, that a 'named and claimed' thematic analysis means researchers need not subscribe to the implicit theoretical commitments of grounded theory if they do not wish to produce a fully worked-up grounded-theory analysis.

-The term 'thematic DA' is used to refer to a wide range of pattern-type analysis of data, ranging from thematic analysis within a social constructionist epistemology (ie, where patterns are identified as socially produced, but no discursive analyse is conducted), to forms of analysis very much akin to the interpretative repertoire form of DA (Clarke, 2005).
-Thematic decomposition analysis (eg, Stenner, 1993; Ussher and Mooney-Somers, 2000) is a specifically named form of 'thematic' DA, which identifies patterns (themes, stories) within data, and theorizes language as constitutive of meaning and meaning as social.
+The term thematic discourse analysis is used to refer to a wide range of pattern-type analysis of data, ranging from thematic analysis within a social constructionist epistemology (i.e., where patterns are identified as socially produced, but no discursive analysis is conducted), to forms of analysis very much akin to the interpretative repertoire form of DA (Clarke, 2005).
+Thematic decomposition analysis (e.g., Stenner, 1993; Ussher & Mooney-Somers, 2000) is a specifically-named form of 'thematic' discourse analysis which identifies patterns (themes, stories) within data, and theorises language as constitutive of meaning and meaning as social.

-These different methods share a search for certain themes or patterns across an (entire) data set, rather than within a data item, such as an individual interview or interviews from one person, as in the case of biographical or case-study forms of analysis, such as narrative analysis (eg, Murray, 2003; Riessman, 1993).
-In this sense, they more or less overlap with thematic analysis.
-As thematic analysis does not require the detailed theoretical and technological knowledge of approaches, such as grounded theory and DA, it can offer a more accessible form of analysis, particularly for those early in a qualitative research career.
+These different methods share a search for certain themes or patterns across an (entire) data set, rather than within a data item, such as an individual interview or interviews from one person, as in the case of biographical or case-study forms of analysis such as narrative analysis (e.g., Murray, 2003; Riessman, 1993).
+In this sense they more or less overlap with thematic analysis.
+As thematic analysis does not require the detailed theoretical and technological knowledge of approaches such as grounded theory and DA, it can offer a more accessible form of analysis, particularly for those early in a qualitative research career.